 Artificial General Intelligence (AGI).
 It’s the stuff of far future science fiction or modern nightmares.
 Or far future science fiction nightmares.

 There are a great many people who tell us it can’t be done.
 At least not with the technology we currently have.
 And many suggest there is no path from where we are now, to that distant place.
 But it seems to me we’re already there.
 We just have to put all the pieces together.

-So, on the unlikely chance that no-one else in the world has realized this, I’ll post my thoughts on the road to self-aware machine intelligence (so called Artificial General Intelligence) here, because, almost certainly, the people who have realized it are working on it.
+So, on the unlikely chance that no-one else in the world has realized this, I’ll post my thoughts on the road to self-aware machine intelligence (so called Artificial General Intelligence) here, because, almost certainly, the people who have realized it are already quietly working on it.
 If, on the other hand, the information present here is the key piece of information that’s been missing, I suppose I’ll go down in history as the father of the robot apocalypse.

-But artificial intelligence of the kind that wins Starcraft games and predicts protein folds, while impressive, is still a long way from a true, self-aware, artificial geneneral intelligence.
+But artificial intelligence of the kind that wins Starcraft games and predicts protein folds (narrow AI), while impressive, is still a long way from a true, self-aware, artificial geneneral intelligence.
 A great many people wonder when we will achieve such a feat of creation.
 An equally large number believe it to be so far distant that the horizon is not yet visible.
 And an increasing number fear the day we ever do (not without reason, but more on that in a future article).

 Recently, the rather well-known author and digital rights activist Cory Doctorow made the asertion that he could not see a path to AGI from the current level of artificial intelligence.
 And he’s hardly alone.
-Comments range from the necessity of biological structure for self-awareness to a lack of understanding and ability to replicate whatever the mystical aspect of life is that creates such awareness.
-Essentially, they claim there is just too much of a gap between present technology and what is needed to bring about that future birthing of new life.
+Comments range from the necessity of certain biological structures for self-awareness to a lack of understanding and ability to replicate whatever the mystical aspect of life is that creates such awareness.
+Essentially, they claim there is just too much of a gap between the present technology and what is needed to bring about that future birthing of new intelligence.